Aliases for TSEN34 Gene

 GeneCards Summary for TSEN34 Gene

 TSEN34 (TRNA Splicing Endonuclease Subunit 34) is a Protein Coding gene.
 Diseases associated with TSEN34 include Pontocerebellar Hypoplasia, Type 2C and Pontocerebellar Hypoplasia, Type 2E.
-Among its related pathways are Gene Expression and tRNA processing.
+Among its related pathways are tRNA processing and Transcription of tRNA.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and tRNA-intron endonuclease activity.